robang74/tinycore-editor/README.md

  * monkey-coding design-blind features-addition

-This is quite amusing because it explains how evolution works but in this specific case just the bare-minimum non-competitive natural selection process-like has been implemented: it works then does not change.
+Which is quite amusing because it explains how evolution works but in this specific case just the bare-minimum non-competitive natural selection process-like has been implemented: it works then does not change.

-Despite all these limitations in the Developing Model, the result is still interesting in many aspects and also some good ones.
+Despite all these limitations in the developing model, the result is still interesting in many aspects and also some good ones.

 ### History Case